-Your baby will be handed to you for skin-to-skin contact immediately after the birth, as long as there are no problems.
+After the birth, the midwife will weigh and check your baby and then hand you your baby for skin-to-skin contact.
 This is a really special time for you to get to know each other, and help your baby to regulate its heartbeat, breathing and temperature.
 It will also help your baby to receive 'good' bacteria from you and helps establish breastfeeding.

-Your baby will stay skin-to-skin with you until the surgeon has finished stitching you up.
-Your baby will be weighed whilst you are being transferred to a bed and will be given back to you as soon as possible so that you can continue skin-to-skin contact in the recovery room and afterwards.
+Your baby will then stay skin-to-skin with you, utilising the KangaWrap Kardi, until the surgeon has finished the operation.
+Whilst you are being transferred to a bed your baby can be placed skin-to-skin with your birth partner and then be passed back to you to continue skin-to-skin contact in the recovery room and until at least the first feed.